 Many throughout history have thought that v4-6 that we first read are just an elaboration on v3 that we studied last Sunday; that v3-6 actually form just one commandment.
-They’ve said what we see as the 1st and 2nd commandment are just saying the same thing.
-In fact Augustine in the early 5th century counted v2-6 as the first commandment.
-But he still counted 10 commandments because he made 2 out of the not coveting command down in v17.
-He divided v17 into 2 commandments.
-So his #9 was “thou shall not covet your neighbor’s wife.”
-And then his #10 was “thou shall not covet your neighbor’s house or property.”
-Roman Catholics and Lutherans have accepted Augustine’s counting of these commandments, except that they divide v17 a little different than Augustine.
-Their 9th commandment is thou shall not covet your neighbor’s house, and their 10th is thou shall not covet your neighbor’s wife or any of his property.
+They’ve said what we see as the first and second commandments are just two ways of saying the same thing.
+In fact Augustine in the early fifth century counted v2-6 as the first commandment.
+But he still counted ten commandments because he made two out of the no coveting command down in v17.
+He divided v17 into two commandments.
+So his ninth was “thou shall not covet your neighbor’s wife.”
+And then his tenth was “thou shall not covet your neighbor’s house or property.”
+Roman Catholics and Lutherans have accepted Augustine’s counting of these commandments, except that they divide v17 a little differently than Augustine.
+Their ninth commandment is “thou shall not covet your neighbor’s house,” and their tenth is “thou shall not covet your neighbor’s wife or any of his property.”
 The Jews also since the early centuries A.D. have combined v3-6 together as one commandment.

-But are they really just 2 ways of saying the same thing?
+But are they really just two ways of saying the same thing?
 They are both forbidding forms of idolatry.
-But I think with a couple examples we can see that they are not the same; that you can obey one of them while at the same time be disobeying the other.
+But I think with a couple examples we can see that they are not exactly the same; one can think they are obeying one of them yet clearly be disobeying the other.

-The golden calf incident in Exodus 32, for instance, as far as the people were concerned they were just worshiping Jehovah who brought them out of the land of Egypt.
-As far as they were concerning they were not violating the first command, which is “You shall have no other gods beside me.”
+The golden calf incident in Exodus 32 for instance… As far as the people were concerned they were just worshiping Jehovah who brought them out of the land of Egypt.
+As far as they were concerned they were not violating the first command, which is “You shall have no other gods beside me.”
 They’d say, “Got it.
-We’re not worshipping any other gods.”
+We’re not worshiping any other gods.”
 But they were violating the second commandment because they’d made a graven image to represent God.

 What’s the problem with representing God with images?

-You can fashion an unworthy image of God in the factory of your mind, and you can worship and serve that image.
-And it’s idolatry.
+You can fashion an unworthy image of God in the factory of your mind.

+And you can worship and serve that image of God, and it’s idolatry.
 I think this is why the little book of I John ends with the statement that it does.
 I John is a book that deals with a certain false teaching that presents a different Jesus than the real Jesus.
-Their teaching said that Jesus Christ has not come in the flesh.
+Their teaching said that Jesus Christ had not come in the flesh.
 They taught that deity did not become a flesh and blood human being.
 And it was a teaching that permitted a sinful lifestyle and not loving your brother.
-So John writes to counter that false teaching and to assure his Christian readers that they have the truth about God and about Christ and they have fellowship with God and His Son and they have eternal life.
+So John writes to counter that false teaching and to assure his Christian readers that they have the truth about God and about Christ and they have fellowship with God and His Son and eternal life.
 Then the final statement of the book is this, “This is the true God and eternal life.
 Little children, guard yourselves from idols.”
-I don’t think it’s just a random exhortation that suddenly came to John’s mind as he was ending the letter that he just decided to throw in at the end that’s totally unrelated to the rest of the letter.
-Rather it is a summarizing exhortation, because the view of Jesus and of God that the false teachers were advocating was an idol, it was a gross misrepresentation of God and of Christ.
+I don’t think it’s just a random exhortation that suddenly came to John’s mind as he was ending the letter that he just decided to throw in though it’s totally unrelated to the rest of the letter.
+Rather it is a summarizing exhortation, because the view of Jesus and of God that the false teachers were advocating was an idol; it was a gross misrepresentation of God and of Christ.
 “Guard yourselves from idols,” means keep yourself from perverted versions of Jesus, perverted versions of God.
 If you worship and serve a perverted version of God, it amounts to idolatry.